mjo22/spatialstats/README.md

 ### polyspectra ###
 Calculate the bispectrum and power spectrum of 2D and 3D grids.

-### points ###
+### particles ###
-Calculate statistics about the multi-scale structure of 2D and 3D point distributions, like the spatial distribution function and structure factor.
+Calculate statistics about the multi-scale structure of 2D and 3D particle distributions, like the spatial distribution function and structure factor.

 ## GPU usage ##